shuhei/shuhei.github.com/README.md

 - DNS: Cloudflare
 - CDN: Cloudflare

 The domain `shuheikagawa.com` is resolved to IP addresses of Cloudflare CDN.
 Cloudflare CDN serves static contents whose origin is GitHub Pages.
+Contents in the `cached` directory get a long `Cache-Control` header.

 Other services:

 - web fonts: Google Fonts
-- analytics: Google Analytics

 ## History